TrueSelph/ultramsg_action/ultramsg_action/README.md

 ![GitHub](https://img.shields.io/github/license/TrueSelph/ultramsg_action)

 JIVAS action wrapper for WhatsApp API communications using the Ultramsg API with advanced mass messaging outbox.
 This action provides a wrapper for WhatsApp API communications using the [Ultramsg API](https://user.ultramsg.com).
 As a core action, it simplifies and streamlines interactions with WhatsApp.
-The package is a singleton and requires the Jivas library version ^2.0.0.
+The package is a singleton and requires the Jivas library version ^2.1.0.

 ## Package Information
 - **Name:** `jivas/ultramsg_action`
 - **Author:** [V75 Inc.](https://v75inc.com/)
-- **Architype:** `UltramsgAction`
+- **archetype:** `UltramsgAction`

 ## Meta Information
 - **Title:** Ultramsg Action